bencikpeter/3DPrintingProtocols/README.md

  - All the files with `*.sh` extention must have executable executable permissions (execute `chmod +x fileName` )
  - An ippserver binary has to be copied to _middleware_ folder
+ - YSoft LPR sender must be copied to the _middleware_ directory

  **Configuration**: